-If you are among the highest growing frustrated consumers, who are overwhelmed by Internet scams, check fraud, and spies that watch Internet users every day on the Internet and place fraudulent emails in their email box, you need to take precautions.
-As consumers, it is our responsibility to check thoroughly anything we are unfamiliar with.
-Whether it is online sellers, fake products, and Internet romance scam or a spy watching what you are doing online, there is always someone out there looking to take advantage of us.
+If you are among the highest growing frustrated consumers who are overwhelmed by Internet scams like check fraud, spies that watch Internet users every day on the Internet, and place fraudulent emails in their email box, you have to take precautions.
+As customers, it is our responsibility to examine anything we are unfamiliar with.
+Whether it is online sellers, fake products and Internet romance scams, or a spy watching what you are doing online, there is always someone out there looking forward to taking advantage of us.

 A critical step for avoiding a scam from an online seller is finding out whether the company has had any complaints lodged against them, especially any big ones filed recently.
 A simple Google search can often produce this information, and you can also check their ratings with the Better Business Bureau (www.bbb.org) from a professional perspective.

 Because the Internet is a beneficial way to reach a mass of people, scammers use it as a fraudulent way to make their messages look real.
 Especially since it is from time to time hard for patrons to tell the difference between reality and falsehood.
 That why it is so crucial to be sure when you make a purchase online or know what you are investing in with any opportunity you find online.
 No matter how intelligent you are, it is not always easy to spot a scam.

 As top 10 scams of 2011 Consumerreports.org report, “Internet fraud for the general merchant, advance free loan and credit arrangers, friendship and sweetheart swindles, Internet auctions, bogus prizes, sweepstakes, fake check scams and free gifts as the highest scams for fraudsters to target victims”.
 That is why it is important always to be vigilant and take overall precautions.